awsdocs/amazon-ec2-user-guide-windows/doc_source/spot-requests.md

 + To request a Spot Instance with a defined duration using the console, follow the [Creating a Spot Fleet request](spot-fleet-requests.md#create-spot-fleet) procedure\.
 For **Tell us your application or task need**, choose **Defined duration workloads**\.
 For more information, see [Defining a duration for your Spot Instances](#fixed-duration-spot-instances)\.
 + To request a Spot Instance with a defined duration using the CLI, use the [request\-spot\-instances](https://docs.aws.amazon.com/cli/latest/reference/ec2/request-spot-instances.html) command and specify the `--block-duration-minutes` parameter\.
 For more information, see [Defining a duration for your Spot Instances](#fixed-duration-spot-instances)\.

-After you've submitted your Spot Instance request, you can't change the parameters of the request, including your maximum price\.
+After you've submitted your Spot Instance request, you can't change the parameters of the request\.
+This means that you can't make changes to the maximum price that you're willing to pay\.

 If you request multiple Spot Instances at one time, Amazon EC2 creates separate Spot Instance requests so that you can track the status of each request separately\.
 For more information about tracking Spot Instance requests, see [Spot request status](spot-bid-status.md)\.